ls-rcr/rules/english.md

             2. Shooting a vehicle where the driver is innocent, but you are justified in shooting the passenger(s) is allowed.
             3. Utilizing melee weapons, excluding chainsaw, you may attack any person for any reason.
 Vehicles are NOT considered melee weapons for the purposes of this exception.
 This exception does not allow violating harassment rules (rule 2.1.2).
          7. EXCEPTIONS to rule 2.1.1.4:
-            1. Pagati members may carry out their own hits in the course of proper Pagati roleplay.
+            1. Pagati members may carry out their own hits in the course of proper Pagati roleplay, if the hit was placed by the server for Pagati automatically, or if intruders enter the Pagati base without permission and do not leave when asked by members to do so, in which case they may open fire.
       2. **Harass others**.
 Harassment includes:
          1. Committing any of the following after being asked by the other player to stop:
             1. Following someone for more than three (3) minutes within a ten (10) minute period unless attacking as allowed by rule 2.1.1 (excluding rule 2.1.1.6.3).